driusan/gob/CONTRIBUTING.md

 #### Box properties:
 - missing "auto" support for margin
-- missing width and height explicitly set in CSS
 - missing thin/medium/thick border keywords
 - only "solid" border-style works
 - missing border-right/left/top/bottom shorthand

-The auto/width/height claims aren't actually true, they are somewhat implemented, but not according to the spec and they haven't been tested.
+The auto claim isn't ctually true, it is somewhat implemented, but not according to the spec and they hasn't been tested.

 The thin/medium/thick keywords should be trivial to add in RenderableDomElement.getCSSBox.

 Border styles would involve working out the appropriate image mask in getCSSBox.
 The shorthands just need to be parsed and added in the css package.

 #### Display model
 - missing clear property